There are five main types of continuing care retirement community (CCRC) contracts:

 Which is the best?

-So which CCRC contract is the best?
+So, when choosing a CCRC, which contract is the best?
 This is a trick question.
-In theory, the contract types listed here should be actuarially equivalent, as long as the method used to price the contracts works off the same or similar statistical and actuarial averages.
-The answer to that question largely depends on you.
+In theory, the contract types listed here should be actuarially equivalent, all other things equal.
+The answer to the question largely depends on you.
 If your personal experience ultimately falls outside of the averages, then one type of contract could prove to be better for you than another.
 But we cannot predict the future.
 Therefore, it comes down to making a decision that you are comfortable with after considering things like your family history with regard to life expectancy and health.
 Are you comfortable with a certain level of risk, as you might find with a fee-for-service contract, or do you prefer to pay more in order to “play it safe”?
 Do you own comprehensive long-term care insurance that compliments one type of contract better than another?

 By educating yourself about the different types of CCRCs and considering your unique situation, you can make an educated decision about the type of contract that is best for you.